 As a staff nurse at Marlborough House, you will coordinate and oversee the delivery of care and day-to-day management of the ward.
 You will also key work a small number of young people on the ward and ensure they have up-to-date risk assessments and care plans that reflect their individual needs.

 To be successful in this role, you will be someone who welcomes a challenge and finds it rewarding to support young people through crisis and improve their self-care, coping skills, and overall wellbeing.
-We are looking for individuals who can reflect on and develop their practice and work well within a diverse team.
+We are looking for individuals who can reflect on and develop their practice, and who have the ability to work well within a diverse team.

-The role will also include supporting the delivery of our Managing Emotions Pathway (MEP) and key working and assisting young people to learn and apply DBT informed skills to help manage distress.
-Full training and supervision will be provided.
+The role will also include supporting the delivery of our Managing Emotions Pathway (MEP) and key working and assisting young people to learn and apply DBT-informed skills to help manage distress.
+Full training and supervision will again be provided.

-You will take a proactive role in decision-making on the daily care and risk management of young people and will care plan and update risk assessments to ensure their care needs are met.
+You will take a proactive role in decision-making on the daily care and risk management of young people and will care plan and update risk assessments for young people to ensure their care needs are all met.

 You will also have the opportunity to co-facilitate small groups and activities on the ward and will be supported to develop and lead in an area of service delivery.